Read Time: 6 Minutes

 Irritable bowel syndrome (IBS) is associated with significant disease burden, with symptoms that have a profound negative impact on patients’ daily activities.1 It is a complex condition with many subtypes, including diarrhea-predominant IBS (IBS-D), constipation-predominant IBS (IBS-C), mixed diarrhea and constipation IBS (IBS-M), and unspecified IBS (IBS-U).2,3 Multiple underlying factors may contribute to an IBS diagnosis, including digestive insufficiencies, infections, adverse food reactions, and more.4 A number of potential therapeutic options may help patients with IBS, depending on their initial presentation and clinical recognition of the primary causes.
 Understanding the various factors that affect IBS development and symptom severity helps to inform more effective, individualized treatment plans.

 Studies suggest that for patients diagnosed with IBS, the pathophysiology includes an altered gut microbiome, increased inflammation and intestinal permeability, and systemic immune reactivity.5 Research continues to evolve regarding the factors that contribute to IBS development and symptomology, and the following represent a sample of known primary causes and triggers.
+In the following video, IFM educator Vivian Asamoah, MD, talks about the most common underlying causes of IBS and the lifestyle modifications that may help patients.

 Digestive Insufficiencies: A Focus on Bile Acid